Updated: May 14

-I think its safe to say that after kids the word “outdoorsy” probably isn’t the first adjective you’d use to describe me.
-Or the second, or third..and that’s fair.
-After all..
-I did start a blog on style.
+I think its safe to say that after kids the word “outdoorsy” probably isn’t one of the first adjectives you’d use to describe me.
+Or the second, or third.
+After all.. after kids life tends to get so much busier.
 But the truth is I have so missed being in nature — I love being outside!
 We’ve started traveling more and both the girls and I are loving it!
 So we decided this trip needed to be a little closer to nature!

 When I was a kid, we went camping every Memorial and Labor Day weekend with families from our church.
 I remember having so many fun times, but can I also remember a lot of work and trouble.
 We would spend so long packing everything and setting up camp, and then unloading it all when we returned home only two days later.
 We were all beyond tired and having to report to school and work the next day left us exhausted and once again — needing a vacation.
-It just didn’t seem like that much of a vacation for my parents.
+It didn’t seem like that much of a vacation for my parents.
 Now that I’m a parent, that’s important to me.
 You only get so many vacations a year, and after all they are meant to be not just fun but relaxing too!

 Last weekend, we decided to try out a new campground called Horseshoe Bend Marina & Campground in Walling, TN.
 I’m not going to lie — I was so drawn to the trendy canvas glamping tents I saw on their Instagram, that I didn’t really look into anything about Walling before I planned the trip.
 I just thought it would be a great first camping trip for the girls (and first trip for me with kids —the anxiety was real about that 😳).
 I’m so glad I did!
 What better way to cam than with comfy pillow top beds in an already pitched tent, am I right??